Guekka/guekka.github.io/content/nixos-server-1.md

 ## Configuring the system

 - Checking that we have the correct mount options in `/mnt/etc/nixos/hardware-configuration.nix`.

-I added `"compress=zstd" "noatime"` to all filesystems.
+I've added `"compress=zstd" "noatime"` to all filesystems.
 We also need to add `neededForBoot` to `/var/log` and `/persist`.

-- replace default values in `configuration.nix`
+- Replacing default values in `configuration.nix`

 I've enabled `networkmanager`, removed most suggested options and enabled `system.copySystemConfiguration`.

 This last option copies the current configuration to `/run/current_system/configuration.nix`.
 You should not rely on it: keep your configuration in a git repository.
 But it can serve as some kind of last chance.

-- declaring a user, including ssh
+- Declaring a user, including ssh
 ```nix
 users.mutableUsers = false;
 users.users.user = {